 In 2008, the Baltic-American Partnership Fund concluded its operations in Latvia and the Baltics and support for the establishment of new community foundations declined.
 However the organisation of residents’ forums and the work of community foundations have proved that they are successful tools with which to mobilise the local community.

 The Boris and Ināra Teterev Foundation launched its community philanthropy development programme in 2012.
 Its goal is to strengthen and develop the concept of community philanthropy in Latvia, providing support for the development of existing community foundations and initiatives to establish new community initiatives in rural areas.
-Since 2012, Latvia’s community foundations have already attracted EUR 1.3 million, which has made it possible to fulfil the visions of local residents in hundreds of cities and regions.
+The capital raised in charity events of Latvian community funds gives an opportunity to fulfill the hundreds of needs and ideas in cities and counties.

 In the implementation of the programme, the Boris and Ināra Teterev Foundation collaborates with the Community Foundation Movement.
 Its goal is to promote community philanthropy and the participation of residents in Latvia’s regions, and to represent Latvia internationally.
 More information about the Community Foundation Movement.